PDochev/Data-Structures-and-Algorithms/Search and Graph Serach Algorithms/Graph Traversals/README.md

 # Graph Traversals

-Using graphs to model complex networks is pretty swell, but one way that graphs can really come in handy is with graph search algorithms.
-You can use a graph search to traverse the entirety of a graph data structure in search of a specific vertex value.

-There are two common approaches to using a graph search to progress through a graph:
+Graph traversal is the process of visiting all the vertices of a graph.
+There are two main ways to traverse a graph: depth-first and breadth-first.

 - depth-first search, known as DFS follows each possible path to its end
 - breadth-first search, known as BFS broadens its search from the point of origin to an ever-expanding circle of neighboring vertices